Prosymna (snake)

 Prosymna is a genus of elapoid snake.
 It is the only genus in the family Prosymnidae.
 They were formerly placed as a subfamily of the Lamprophiidae, but have been more recently identified as a distinct family.

+A Ghana shovel-snout snake (Prosymna meleagris) at LLL Reptiles, a reptile store in Henderson, Nevada.

 Geographic range

 The genus Prosymna is endemic to Sub-Saharan Africa.